 Oblique is a roundtable of seasoned experts, genius rookies and career professionals.
 We get it.
 We get each other.
 We get brands.
 We’re a well-oiled, nimble bunch that gets the job done (and actually really like hanging out together).

-Janice Ferrante has worked in advertising for more than two decades and she’s got skills and scars to prove it.
+Janice Ferrante has worked in advertising for almost three decades and she’s got skills and scars to prove it.
 Starting out at big agencies in New York and New Jersey, it didn’t take long for this Jersey native to realize that her ambitions weren’t destined to stay on the East Coast.
 Janice is one of the risk-taking, soul-seeking, wander-lusting few who hate to follow the status quo and want nothing more than to be happily immersed in new creative environments.
 (Sounds like a case for Colorado if you ask us.)

 When she’s not standing at her computer, you can probably find Janice on her motorcycle, a yoga mat or feeding her diehard fixation with fashion.
 She’s also a lifelong learner who loves to explore the latest industry trends and an ardent traveler who daily integrates international influence into her daring designs.

 Sy Kraft walks the talk.
 As he sees it, strategic branding is pinpointing the delicate balance between intention and perception.
 It’s a philosophy that guides him to find harmony— fitting things together in new ways that delight and inspire people.

 Formerly a journalist with over 400 published articles, Sy spent decades as a student of the human condition.
 That experience informs his strategic insights.
 He knows when to trust intuition, and when to rely on data, research, and facts.
 His passion for leadership and experience with different cultures worldwide has earned the nickname “The Glue” because he really does help hold it all together.